-To obtain an understanding of how to troubleshoot, maintain and improve GE Gas Turbine (GT) operation using the GE Speedtronic™ Mark IV (mk4) Turbine Control Panel (TCP).
+To obtain an understanding of how to troubleshoot, maintain and improve GE Gas Turbine (GT) operation using the GE Speedtronic™ Mark IV (Mark IV) Turbine Control Panel (TCP).

 For courses delivered at our Hawthorne, NY Training Center, we utilize our energized Mark IV panel.
 For Customer Site training, unless otherwise agreed with the customer, the Mark IV panel is visited for hardware and screens descriptions only, without executing any operation.